mirza-rizvi/hide-title-post-page/README.md

 - Adds a "Hide Title" meta box to post and page edit screens.
 - Stores a per‑post setting in post meta when the checkbox is selected.
 - Filters the post title on the front end so that the tag is removed when the setting is enabled.
+- Translation files are located in the `languages/` directory.

 ## Installation